Henry Pooley & Son

 Henry Pooley & Son Ltd was a mechanical engineering company specialising in the manufacture of weighing machines.
 It was based in Liverpool and later in Birmingham, England.

 The company was absorbed into W & T Avery.
 An example of the company's weighing machines can be found on Platform 2 of Ipswich railway station in Suffolk.
+There is also a luggage weighing scale made by Pooley on the railway station platform at Haverthwaite in Cumbria.

-Another example of the companies weighing machine can be seen in Ezhukone Railway station, Kerala, India, which is a part of the kollam-Sengottai section of Indian Railways.
+Another example of the company's weighing machine can be seen in Ezhukone Railway station, Kerala, India, which is a part of the kollam-Sengottai section of Indian Railways.
 The machine is still functional and is used even today.
 The Kollam–Sengottai section is part of the Kollam–Chennai metre-gauge rail route commissioned by the British in 1904.